MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

     override fun print() { print(x) }
 }

-class Derived(d: Base) : Base by d // all the methods of Base interface has been forworded to Derived class
+class Derived(d: Base) : Base by d // all the methods of Base interface has been forwarded to Derived class

 fun main() {
     val b = BaseImpl(10)